ayednaber/Learning_React.js/tenzies_game/README.md

 ### Re-rolling the die
 The die numbers are being held in an array, and stored in a **useState**.
+The "Roll" button will have an *onClick event listener*, where whenever it is clicked, it will run the `setDice()` function from our useState, and assign it to our function `allNewDice()`.

 # Getting Started with Create React App